4TSHADI/cs261/README.md

 - To just run the flask server use the `./run.sh` command.

 # GitHub
 GitHub is a online code repository sharing platform.
 It is very useful for collaborative development.
 I suggest you become very familar with the basics you need, all briefly mentioned here.
-If you need more of a tutorial, the GitHub docs are great: https://docs.github.com/en/get-started/quickstart/hello-world).
+If you need more of a tutorial, https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners.
 <!-- TODO -->